 Your child may not do it even as a teenager, but the idea will be planted inside them for when they need it.

 Oh, and Desikacharya eventually came back to his dad in his 20’s to learn about yoga after completing his engineering degree and became a world-renowned yoga teacher.
+You can get your child to love yoga, in his or her own time, just from leading by example.

 Do a free Mom class with us on Zoom – and when they’re old enough, they can try a kids yoga class!